cms-sw/cmssw/FWCore/Concurrency/README.md

 An `edm::WaitingTaskList` can be used multiple times by calling the `reset()` method.
 This method must only be called after `doneWaiting()` has been called AND when no further `add()` will be called which are supposed to be associated with the previous `doneWaiting()` call.

 ## `edm::WaitingTaskWithArenaHolder`
-This class behaves just like `edm::WaitingTaskHolder` except it will use the `tbb::task_arena` is is given when calling `tbb::task_group::run` rather than using the default `tbb::task_arena` associated with the local thread.
+This class behaves just like `edm::WaitingTaskHolder` except it will use the `oneapi::tbb::task_arena` is is given when calling `oneapi::tbb::task_group::run` rather than using the default `oneapi::tbb::task_arena` associated with the local thread.
 This is useful for the case where one wants to potentially enqueue a task from a non-TBB thread.

 ## `edm::SerialTaskQueue`
 One needs to serialize access to non-thread-safe shared resources.
 Rather than using a thread blocking primative, like a mutex, one can use the `edm::SerialTaskQueue`.
 The class guarantees that one and only one task from the queue will be executing at any given time.
 The tasks are run asynchronously.

-A task is added to the queue via the call to `push(tbb::task_group&, F&&)` where the second argument is a lambda of the form `void()`.
-If no other task from the queue is running during the call to `push()` then the task will immediately be passed to `tbb::task_group::run`.
+A task is added to the queue via the call to `push(oneapi::tbb::task_group&, F&&)` where the second argument is a lambda of the form `void()`.
+If no other task from the queue is running during the call to `push()` then the task will immediately be passed to `oneapi::tbb::task_group::run`.
 If a task is already running, the new task will be placed at the end of the list of presently waiting tasks.
-Once the running task completes, it will automatically all `tbb::task_group::run` on the longest waiting task.
+Once the running task completes, it will automatically all `oneapi::tbb::task_group::run` on the longest waiting task.
 Concurrent calls to `push()` are safe.

 The action of pulling a waiting task off the queue and running it can be paused by calling `pause()`.
 The queue can be restarted by calling `resume()`.
 Multiple `pause()` calls can be made just as long as an equal number of `resume()` calls.